cmax614/Automating-Home-Loan-Approval/README.md

 II.
 BUSINESS OBJECTIVES
 The company wants to automate the loan eligibility process (real-time) based on customer detail provided while filling out the online application form.
-Here we are provided with a partial data set.
-Fig. 1 illustrates a typical home loan process where a loan officer has to manually do the underwriting.